Kerbas-ad-astra/XTLandertron/README.md

 Landertrons are small solid rocket motors which can be mounted on a craft and set to automatically fire in one of three modes:

 * **SoftLanding**, firing to *brake* a rocket's descent and prevent the rocket from *breaking*.
-Note that the engines will cut out when the craft is slightly above the ground, so be ready for a bit of a drop!
+Note that the engines will cut out when the craft is above the ground, so be ready for a bit of a drop!
 * **ShortLanding**, firing to arrest a spaceplane's momentum on landing.
 * **StayPut**, firing downward to prevent a vehicle from bouncing or tipping (or at least try).